pingcap/blog/percona-live-austin-summary-and-reflection.md

 - [From MySQL to TiDB and back again](https://cdn2.hubspot.net/hubfs/4466002/From%20MySQL%20to%20TiDB%20and%20back%20again.pdf?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_9qqk129R8ydcMJWkPxjLT4cNKGctCfS4uVI51iiE8T4Ept8cNY5YGf2qrDwO4hVamWK-U)

 ![Siddon Tang sharing how our team uses Chaos Engineering to make TiDB more reliable](media/siddon-tang-sharing-how-our-team-uses-chaos-engineering-to-make-tidb-more-reliable.png)
-<center> Siddon Tang sharing how our team uses Chaos Engineering to make TiDB more reliable </center>
+<div class="caption-center"> Siddon Tang sharing how our team uses Chaos Engineering to make TiDB more reliable </div>

 ![Jason Zhang deep diving into the TiDB SQL layer](media/jason-zhang-deep-diving-into-the-tidb-sql-layer.png)
-<center> Jason Zhang deep diving into the TiDB SQL layer </center>
+<div class="caption-center"> Jason Zhang deep diving into the TiDB SQL layer </div>

 ![Ruoxi Sun explaining our new columnar storage, TiFlash](media/ruoxi-sun-explaining-our-new-columnar-storage-tiflash.png)
-<center> Ruoxi Sun explaining our new columnar storage, TiFlash </center>
+<div class="caption-center"> Ruoxi Sun explaining our new columnar storage, TiFlash </div>

 ![Greg Weber introducing how to make an 'aaS' out of TiDB: building DBaaS on a Kubernetes Operator](media/greg-weber-introducing-how-to-make-an-aas-out-of-tidb-building-dbaas-on-a-kubernetes-operator.png)
-<center> Greg Weber introducing how to make an 'aaS' out of TiDB: building DBaaS on a Kubernetes Operator </center>
+<div class="caption-center"> Greg Weber introducing how to make an 'aaS' out of TiDB: building DBaaS on a Kubernetes Operator </div>

 ![Morgan Tocker sharing how to use open source tools to migrate from MySQL into (and out of) TiDB](media/morgan-tocker-sharing-how-to-use-open-source-tools-to-migrate-from-mysql-into-and-out-of-tidb.png)
-<center> Morgan Tocker sharing how to use open source tools to migrate from MySQL into (and out of) TiDB </center>
+<div class="caption-center"> Morgan Tocker sharing how to use open source tools to migrate from MySQL into (and out of) TiDB </div>

 In addition to our own team's presence, we were lucky to have Frank Ober from Intel sharing his take on [how TiDB is leveraging Intel Optane to tackle IO challenges](https://www.percona.com/live/19/sessions/leveraging-optane-to-tackle-your-io-challenges-with-tidb) (download Frank's slides [HERE](https://cdn2.hubspot.net/hubfs/4466002/Intel-TiDB-Percona-May19-FINAL.pdf)), and Jervin Real and Francisco Bordenave from Percona, who shared their own take on how to replicate [MySQL data to TiDB for real-time analytics](https://www.percona.com/live/19/sessions/replicating-mysql-data-to-tidb-for-real-time-analytics).